Akm011/Car-price-predictor/README.md

 streamlit-state\Scripts\activate

-Certainly, here is the README.md file again for your car price prediction project.

 Used Car Price Prediction App
 This project is a Streamlit web application that predicts the price of a used car based on its features.
 It utilizes a machine learning pipeline built with scikit-learn to handle data preprocessing and modeling.